Skip to main content

 Make It Your Own

-Swap flank steak for skirt steak or flat iron—both have similar protein content and take well to high heat.
+Swap flank steak for skirt steak or flat iron.
+Both have similar protein content and take well to high heat.
 For a milder crema, reduce or omit the sriracha and add a touch more lime zest.
 Corn tortillas work for a gluten-free option; warm them directly over a gas flame for charred flavor.
 Add pickled red onions or sliced radishes for extra crunch and tang.

 Make-Ahead & Storage

-The chimichurri improves after 30 minutes and keeps refrigerated for up to 5 days—the flavors meld and deepen.
+The chimichurri improves after 30 minutes and keeps refrigerated for up to 5 days.
+The flavors meld and deepen.
 The crema stores well for 4 days.
 Cook the steak fresh for best texture, but you can slice and refrigerate it for up to 3 days; reheat gently in a dry skillet rather than the microwave to preserve the sear.
 Store components separately and assemble just before serving.